 \subsection{Symplectic varieties}

 Following \cite{Bea00} and \cite{BL22}, a \emph{symplectic variety} is a normal variety $X$ such that there is a non-degenerate closed holomorphic $2$-form $\sigma\in H^0(X_\sm, \Omega_{X_\sm}^2)$ on the smooth part $X_\sm$ and for any resolution of singularities $f\colon Y\rightarrow X$, the pullback $\pi^*\sigma$ extends to a holomorphic $2$-form on $Y$.
-A symplectic variety is called \emph{primitive} if it is compact K\"ahler and $H^1(X, \sO_X)=0$.
-A compact \emph{hyperk\"ahler} or \emph{irreducible symplectic} manifold is a simply connected compact K\"ahler manifold that is symplectic.
+A symplectic variety is called \emph{primitive} if it is compact K\"ahler with $H^1(X, \sO_X)=0$ and the holomorphic $2$-form is unique up to scalar.
+A compact \emph{hyperk\"ahler} or \emph{irreducible symplectic} manifold is a simply connected compact K\"ahler manifold that is symplectic and primitive.

 \begin{exmp} \begin{enumerate}[leftmargin=*] \item As seen in the introduction, all the known examples of compact hyperk\"ahler manifolds are divided in to several types according to their constructions: $\KKK^{[n]}$-type, $\Kum_n$-type, $\OG_6$-type, and $\OG_{10}$-type. \item (\cite[Example~3.2]{BL22}) Let $X$ be a primitive symplectic variety. \begin{enumerate} \item For a bimeromorphic contraction $f\colon X\rightarrow Y$ onto a normal variety, the target $Y$ is also a primitive symplectic variety. \item Any quotient of $X$ by a finite group of symplectic automorphisms preserving the symplectic structure of $X$ is again a primitive symplectic variety (see below for the definition of symplectic automorphisms). \end{enumerate} \end{enumerate} \end{exmp}